vpchung/challenges-dashboard/README.md

 ## Challenges on Synapse

-Proof-of-concept dashboard for displaying challenge metrics
+Proof-of-concept dashboard for displaying challenge metrics and download counts.

 ## Kudos 🍻